Heart failure | Manawa ngoikore

 The best way to manage a heart failure flare-up is to have a heart failure action plan.
 A heart failure action plan(external link) is a written document that provides you with instructions and information on how to manage your heart failure on a daily basis, and how to recognise and cope with worsening symptoms.
 You can develop your heart failure action plan with your healthcare provider and fit the plan to suit how severe your heart failure is and your wishes.
 When you have a flare-up, follow the steps on your action plan as discussed with your healthcare provider.
 At each visit, you and your healthcare provider can review your plan and make adjustments as needed.

-However, having an action plan doesn't replace your doctor.
+However, having an action plan doesn't replace your healthcare provider.
 It means you can respond quickly and recognise symptoms that require you to seek medical attention.
-You should still see your doctor as soon as possible after a flare-up.
+You should still see your healthcare provider as soon as possible after a flare-up.
 Tell your doctor or nurse if your symptoms don't improve after following the steps on your action plan.

 You may need to go to hospital for severe flare-ups.